 Can hydrangeas get too much sun?

 Yes!
 Being a shade-loving plant, hydrangeas can absolutely get too much light.
 Watch for signs of burnt leaves and drooping flower buds to determine if your hydrangea is getting too much sun.

 Do hydrangeas prefer morning or afternoon sun?

 Hydrangeas prefer morning sun, which is generally cooler and less intense.

 Can hydrangeas grow well in shade?

 Hydrangeas grow best in part-shade, meaning they get some direct sunlight followed by a period of shade every day.

 Do hydrangeas need light to germinate?

 Hydrangea seeds do need light to germinate.

-Ensuring your hydrangea gets the light it needs all starts with choosing a good spot in your garden.
+Ensuring your richly symbolic and beneficial hydrangeas get the light they need all starts with choosing a good spot in your garden.
 Spend some time observing how much sun your garden gets and at what times of day.
 Pick a spot for your hydrangea where it will be protected from the wind and can still enjoy some sun each day with plenty of shade during the warmer parts of the day.
 By planting your hydrangea in a place where it can thrive (rather than just a spot where you’d like it to be), you’ll be that much closer to having a healthier, less demanding garden.